 Breast lift surgery or mastopexy will improve the appearance of sagging breasts by tightening and reshaping loose skin and breast tissue.
 The size of the areola and the position of the nipples are also improved with surgery.
 Dr. Gregory Park will help you decide if this surgery would be a good option for you.

-thinking about a Breast Lift in SAn Diego?
+Breast Lift Surgery in Oceanside & SAn Diego

 Time and gravity, pregnancy and breast feeding, and weight fluctuations may have negative effects on your breasts.
 Sagging and the loss of breast shape and firmness occurs as the skin around the breasts loses elasticity.
 Surgery known as a Breast Lift or Mastopexy can be performed to elevate and reshape the breasts.
 If the areolae are large, the width can also be reduced at the time of surgery.
 For breasts that have become atrophied or deflated from nursing or weight loss, breast augmentation can be performed at the time of the breast lift surgery to increase size and improve firmness.

 Schedule a complimentary consultation with board-certified Plastic Surgeon Gregory Park, M.D.
 His office is conveniently located at North Coast Plastic Surgery near Tri-City Medical Center in Oceanside California.
 If you're not quite ready to schedule your appointment and would like to learn more about enhancing your breasts through breast lift surgery, please continue reading for additional information.